department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/community-care-direct-scheduling/research/2024-06 Community Care Self-Scheduling - Usability and Concept Testing/conversation-guide.md

 - _If calendar selection was not mentioned:_ Let's review the first filter option.
 What's your understanding of that?
   - _If needed:_ What can you do there?

-- Can you demonstrate how you would use that first filter option?
-(Date picker)
+- Can you demonstrate how you would use that first filter option? _(Date picker)_

-- Is there anything about this that is not what you expected?
+- Is there anything about this that's not what you expected?

 - Go ahead and select any date.

 [SHOW ONLY ONLINE SCHEDULING FILTER]

-- _If online shcheduling option was not mentioned:_ And what about the second kind of filter there, what does that mean to you?
+- _If online scheduling option was not mentioned:_ And what about the second kind of filter there, what does that mean to you?

-- _If not yet mentioned:_ If the provider you were looking for did NOT have the option to schedule online, would you expect to find information on that provider here?
+- _If not yet mentioned:_ If the provider you were looking for did NOT have online scheduling, would you still expect to find information on that provider here?
     - _If yes:_ What information would you expect?
     - _If not:_ Could you tell me more about that?